openhab/openhab-docs/installation/docker.md

 ### USB sticks

-If you want use an USB stick (for example for Z-Wave network), then it will be not available for the dockerized system by default.
+USB periferals (for example for Z-Wave, or ZigBee network sticks) will not be available by default to the dockerized system.
 In Docker openHAB is running in name of `openhab`, a restricted user.
 The stick will work if you run the following command right after Docker image is started.